wp-plugins/nextgen-facebook/readme.txt

 = Install Methods =

-To install the *Free* version from WordPress.org, follow the *Automated Install* method described bellow.
+To install the Standard version from WordPress.org, follow the *Automated Install* method described bellow.

 If you have purchased the Pro version, an email will be sent to you with Authentication ID and installation instructions.
-Enter your Authentication ID on the Advanced settings page of the *Free* version, and after saving the changes, an update will appear on the WordPress Updates page.
+Enter your Authentication ID on the Advanced settings page of the Standard version, and after saving the changes, an update will appear on the WordPress Updates page.
 Update the NGFB Open Graph+ plugin from within WordPress, as you would any other plugin, to download and activate the new Pro version.

 If you downloaded the NGFB Open Graph+ plugin as an archive file -- either [the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) or [from WordPress.org](http://wordpress.org/plugins/nextgen-facebook/developers/) -- follow the *Automated Removal* (if NGFB Open Graph+ is already installed) and the *Semi-Automated Install* methods to remove, install, and activate the new plugin.
 Please take care to check the "Preserve on Uninstall" option on the Advanced settings page before removing the plugin (as explained in the *Automated Removal* procedure).

-If you need to roll-back and re-install an older *Free* version, you can find them all on the [WordPress Developers](http://wordpress.org/plugins/nextgen-facebook/developers/) page.
+If you need to roll-back and re-install an older Standard version, you can find them all on the [WordPress Developers](http://wordpress.org/plugins/nextgen-facebook/developers/) page.

-**Automated Install** (*Free* version)
+**Automated Install** (Standard version)

 1. Go to the wp-admin/ section of your website
 1. Select the *Plugins* menu item